Tailwind-VC/Investment-Engine/README.md

 William - Founder

 William is an investment professional in Los Angeles.
-He is actively reviewing the start-up companies that was sourced from our own network, ventures partnership, start-up communities.
+He is actively reviewing the start-up companies that was sourced from the Tailwind team's own network, ventures partnership, start-up communities.

 Emily - VP